CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: EXPERIMENTS

-where lower values indicate smoother trajectories with reduced abrupt variations and high-frequency oscillations.
-Based on extensive empirical evaluation and normalization of the two terms, we set $\alpha = 0.25$ and $\beta = 0.75$ in all experiments.
+Here, $f_c$ denotes the cutoff frequency for high-frequency components.
+Lower values indicate smoother trajectories with fewer abrupt variations and high-frequency oscillations; after normalizing both terms, we set $\alpha = 0.25$ and $\beta = 0.75$ in all experiments.